How would you know freedom if you’ve never experienced it?

 How could talent, creativity, innovation, and initiative be released to generate wealth and prosperity for all in Cuba?

-"with everyone and for the good of all."
+"With everyone and for the good of all."

-Thanks to FHR Cuba’s supporters, the Contest program continues to instill dreams of a brighter tomorrow for every man, woman and child.
+Thanks to FHR Cuba’s supporters, the Contests program continues to instill dreams of a brighter tomorrow for every man, woman and child.
 With your support, we hope to expand this important program to reach everyone on the island and provide opportunities to address common issues and provide meaningful feedback!